jambonz/jambonz-docs/docs/jambones.md

 # Overview

-jambones is a specification for issuing call control commands via JSON messages.
-These messages are sent from your application in response to web callbacks, and they provide the jambones platform with your instructions on how it should handle a call.
+jambones is a specification for issuing call control commands via JSON payloads over HTTP connections.
+These messages are sent from your application in response to web callbacks from a jambones call control server, and they provide jambones with your instructions on how to handle a call.

 When an incoming call is received by the platform, jambones makes an HTTP request to the URL endpoint that is configured for that called number.
-Outbound calls that are initiated by the REST API are controlled in the same way -- when invoking the REST API to launch a call, you provide a web callback url and in your response to that callback you then return a JSON payload describing the application that should govern the outbound call.
+Outbound calls that are initiated by the REST API are controlled in a similar way -- when invoking the REST API to launch a call, you provide a web callback url and in your response to the subsequent HTTP GET or POST to that url you then return a JSON payload describing the application that should govern the outbound call.

 ## Basic JSON message structure
-The JSON object (aka the "application") that you provide in response to a callback must be an array of objects, with each object describing a task that the platform shall perform.
+The JSON payload (aka the "application") that you provide in response to a callback must be an array of objects, with each object describing a task that the platform shall perform.
 These tasks are executed sequentially in the order they appear in the array.
 Each task is identified by a verb (e.g. "dial", "gather", "hangup" etc) with associated detail and these verbs are described in more detail below.

-If the caller (or called party, in the case of a REST-initiated outdial) hangs up during the execution of an application, the current task is allowed to complete and any remaining tasks in the application are ignored.
+If the caller hangs up during the execution of an application for that call, the current task is allowed to complete and any remaining tasks in the application are ignored.

 Through additional callbacks that may be invoked during the execution of an application (typically as a result of those verbs which have an "action" property callback), the current application may be replaced with a new JSON application document.
 In such a case, the new document begins executing, and any remaining tasks in the original document are discarded.